DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Communication bounds

-The following properties will be used all along the proofs of the Lemma and Theorems and are totally related to the communication of our nodes. \begin{lemma} Under the assumptions of Theorem \ref{main-thm}, if $z_0,\tilde z_0\in \text{span}(\pi)$, then $z_t,\tilde z_t\in \text{span}(\pi)$ almost surely. \end{lemma} \begin{proof} It's clear that for any $i,j$, we get:
+The following properties will be used all along the proofs of the Lemmas and Theorems and are related to the communication of our nodes. \begin{lemma} Under the assumptions of Theorem \ref{main-thm}, if $z_0,\tilde z_0\in \text{span}(\pi)$, then $z_t,\tilde z_t\in \text{span}(\pi)$ almost surely. \end{lemma} \begin{proof} It's clear that for any $i,j$, we get: